bpncodes/v3_personal/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm an aspiring deep learning and software engineer based in Delhi, India.
+I'm an aspiring Deep learning and software engineer based in Delhi, India.
 I like designing, coding and developing.
 Google is a personal friend.